ymcidence/Chatbot/README.md

 ### 2.2 Multi-Turn Conversation Regarding the Context

-**Acutually almost everything we want to do starts with** *'how to make use of the context'*.
+**Actually almost everything we want to do starts with** *'how to make use of the context'*.
 So maybe we are starting from here.

 Some related articles:
 * [[ACL18] Knowledge Diffusion for Neural Dialogue Generation](http://www.aclweb.org/anthology/P18-1138)